 There has been a worrying rise in the amount of abuse, harassment and intimidation online, and women are often disproportionately targeted by such abuse.
 It is completely unacceptable and, in fact, impacts individuals’ rights to participate online.
-We set out robust measures to deal with this in the online harms White Paper and will be publishing a full Government response to this later in the year.
+We set out robust measures to deal with this in the online harms White Paper, and will be publishing a full Government response, later in the year.

-I am glad that the Minister recognises this point.
+I am glad that the Minister recognises this issue.
 Almost one in two women report experiencing online abuse since the start of covid-19.
 However, the Government have delayed the draft of the online harms Bill until, I understand, the end of 2021.
-Legislation is clearly needed now, so when will the Government bring the Bill forward?
+Legislation is clearly needed now, so when will the Government introduce the Bill?

 LGBT Action Plan

 After an organisation in Anfield in my constituency was exposed for offering “cures” for homosexuality involving rituals and starvation, the Government gave me a commitment in this House that they would ban these so-called conversion therapies.
-That was back in 2018 and there is real concern that the new Government are backtracking on LGBT rights.
-So when will the Government bring forward a ban on these harmful practices, as promised in their own LGBT action plan?
+That was back in 2018, and there is real concern that the new Government are backtracking on LGBT rights.
+When will they bring forward a ban on these harmful practices, as promised in their own LGBT action plan?
 Following the Minister’s response yesterday on changes to the Gender Recognition Act 2004, which fell well short of what is needed to secure the rights of trans people in the UK, will she make a full statement in the Chamber to allow proper debate on it?